 Breakfast: In Argentina, breakfast is a thoroughly simple affair.
 The options rarely, if ever, move beyond the two key staples: tostadas (toast) or medialunas (similar to a croissant).
 They'll be served with coffee and orange juice.
-Establishments that is serving anything extravagant, including yogurt, fruit, or any form of cooked eggs is catering to tourists.
+Establishments serving anything extravagant, including yogurt, fruit, or any form of cooked eggs are catering to tourists.

 Lunch and Dinner: Asado is a method of grilling.
 It is a multi-step process that often lasts several hours.
 Expect to find beef, pork, ribs, sausages, blood sausages, and sweetbreads hot off the fire.

 Chimichurri is an herbaceous green salsa made of finely chopped parsley, oregano, onion, garlic, chili pepper flakes, olive oil, and a touch of lemon or vinegar, which is classically paired with grilled meats, especially beef, or used as a marinade.

 Grilled provoleta (provolone) cheese is popular before a meal or as a side to barbecued meats.

 Empanadas are stuffed dough pockets, deep-fried or baked, then filled with sweet or savory stuffing, depending on the province.

 You will be traveling by private, air-conditioned ground transportation throughout your trip.
 You will also be taking an included one-way domestic flight in economy seating.